mayybee/kevthema/content/work/canary/index.md

 years: "2018 – 2020"
 featuredImage: "./cover.jpg"
 role: "Lead Product Designer"
-description: "Canary is one of those cameras that give you a notification if a masked stranger is snooping around your house, or if your dog is doing something funny. \n
+description: "Canary is one of those cameras that give you a notification if a masked stranger is snooping around your house, or if your dog is doing something funny.
 <br><br>
 Highlights include redesigning the mobile app as the business shifted from a hardware only to completely SaaS-model.
 <br><br>